cypress-io/error-message/README.md

 ### Small print

-Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2017

-License: MIT - do anything with the code, but don't blame me if it does not work.

 Support: if you find any problems with this module, email / tweet / [open issue](https://github.com/cypress-io/cypress-terminal-error-render/issues) on Github

 ## MIT License

-Copyright (c) 2017 Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt;
+Copyright (c) 2017 Cypress.io https://cypress.io

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation